tkdlek11112/TIL/Unity_Lolguelike_devlog.md

 - Make move method to move card.
 - Make attacDagame and healthPoint.
 - Add Logic that cards follow player card.
 - Add to CardGenerator generate card at empty space.
+- I need a 'turn' how many time player moved.
+One move add one turn (+1).

+## 2019.03.14
+1. Make CardGenerate function.

 ## 2019.03.12
 1. Make function that let all cards move one direction.